• Skip to primary navigation

 I added lavender to the classic shortbread ratio.
 That's entirely optional.
 I love lavender, but not everybody is a fan and that's okay.
 Follow the recipe below but skip the lavender to make them plain if you prefer.
 Or you can try a different dried herb or spice, or even tea!

-You can get really creative with this basic shortbread recipe, as long as you keep the ratio of ingredients intact.
+You can get creative with this basic shortbread recipe, as long as you keep the ratio of ingredients intact.
 You can read all about baking ratios and how to use them if you'd like to learn more!

 Jump to: